 Type of Nicotine Use

-Cigarettes, cigars, vapes, and nicotine replacement products are all considered by insurers.
-Some providers differentiate between combustible tobacco and nicotine-only products such as vapes or patches, though most currently apply the same smoker loading to all nicotine use.
+Cigarettes, cigars, vapes, e-cigarettes, and nicotine replacement products are all assessed by insurers.
+While some providers are beginning to explore differentiated pricing between combustible tobacco and nicotine-only products, most currently apply the same smoker loading across all forms of nicotine use.

 📅

-If you quit recently, you may still be classified as a smoker until you pass the lookback period (usually 12 months nicotine-free).
-Some providers require a longer period.
-The date you last used any nicotine product is a key underwriting question.
+If you quit recently, you may still be classified as a smoker until you pass the lookback period (usually 12 months completely nicotine-free).
+Some providers require a longer period of 24 months.
+The date you last used any tobacco or nicotine product is a key question on every life insurance application.

 👤

-Age is the primary driver of life insurance premiums, and smoking compounds this effect.
-Older smokers face steeper premium increases because the health impacts of smoking accumulate over time.
-Gender also affects pricing due to different mortality statistics.
+Age is the primary driver of all life insurance premiums, and smoking compounds this effect.
+Older smokers face steeper premium increases because the cumulative health damage from smoking accelerates with time.
+The premium gap between smokers and non-smokers widens at older ages.

 💰